Vytautas Kulakauskas

 Vytautas Kulakauskas (August 25, 1920, in Kuršėnai – December 22, 2000, in Vilnius) was a Lithuanian basketball player, coach, and educator, who competed for the Soviet Union in the EuroBasket 1947 and won a gold medal.

 Biography

 In 1940, Kulakauskas graduated Kaunas Military School.
-In 1944–1945 he studied at Vytautas Magnus University's Faculty of Medicine.
-In 1948 he graduated Lithuanian Sports University.
+In 1944–1945, he studied at Vytautas Magnus University's Faculty of Medicine.
+In 1948, he graduated Lithuanian Sports University.

-In 1945–1950 he taught at Lithuanian Sports University.
-In 1950–1960 at Lithuanian University of Educational Sciences, he was Head of the Department of Physical Education, in 1957–1960 even was the Dean of the Faculty of Music.
-In 1961–1980 became Vilnius Gediminas Technical University teacher, from 1964 Head of the Department of Physical Education.
-In 1968 he became associate professor.
+In 1945–1950, he taught at Lithuanian Sports University.
+In 1950–1960, he was Head of the Department of Physical Education at Lithuanian University of Educational Sciences, in 1957–1960 he was even the Dean of the Faculty of Music.
+In 1961–1980, he became a teacher at Vilnius Gediminas Technical University, and from 1964 the Head of the Department of Physical Education.
+In 1968, he became associate professor.

-He also published the book Krepšininko treniruote (English: The basketball player workout), where he included many epitomes regarding the training.
+He also published the book Krepšininko treniruote (English: The basketball player workout), where he included many epitomes regarding training.

 Personal life

 He had a wife, Elena Kulakauskienė.